heggy231/todoList/README.md

 - It should have an addTodo method
 - It should have a changeTodo method
 - It should have a deleteTodo method

+Overall lesson from V3:
+- We moved from stand alone function to stand alone object.
+This is great since everything that is related to todoList is on todoList object.
+There is an organizational benefit you get from grouping things inside of an object.
+- We learned to create method inside object.
+One key note: this inside of method refers to object name.
+You may use '.' to reference to the object's property key name.  ex) this.addTodo  (object.propertyKeyName)

+V4 Requirements:
+- todoList.addTodo should add objects
+- todoList.changeTodo should change the todoText property
+- todoList.toggleCompleted should change the completed property

+Overall lesson from V4:
+- Why object?
+Object is a great way to represent more complicated data with properties on it.